peter-evans/s3-backup/README.md

 - `MIRROR_TARGET` (**required**) - The target bucket, and optionally, the key within the bucket.
 - `AWS_SESSION_TOKEN` - When using temporary credentials (Amazon S3)
 - `AWS_REGION` (required with AWS_SESSION_TOKEN) - the region where the s3 bucket is located for Amazon S3. **Mandatory** when using SESSION_TOKEN.
-- `MIRROR_SOURCE` - The source defaults to the repository root.
-If required a path relative to the root can be set.
 - `STORAGE_SERVICE_URL` - The URL to the object storage service.
 Defaults to `https://s3.amazonaws.com` for Amazon S3.
 - `STORAGE_SERVICE_ALIAS` - Defaults to `s3`.
 See [MinIO Client](https://github.com/minio/mc) for other options such as S3 compatible `minio`, and `gcs` for Google Cloud Storage.
 - `MONGODB_URI: ${MONGODB_URI` - Defaults to "".
 Should be of the formant `mongodb+srv://<DB_USER>:<DB_PASSWORD>@<DB_HOST>`